atlarge-research/continuum/docs/NETWORK.md

 ```

 ## Updating network configuration
-Finally, update the framework to reflect your network bridge settings in `KubeEdge/qemu_generate.py`.
+Finally, update the framework to reflect your network bridge settings.
+In `KubeEdge/main.py`, update the `prefixIP` constant at the top if the created VMs should have a different IP range.
-Search for `path: /etc/netplan/new-config.yaml` and update the template after `config: |` with your network bridge settings.
-The current settings serve as an example. \
-If your network bridge is not called br0, please edit the br0 string inside `KubeEdge/qemu_generate.py`.
+In `KubeEdge/qemu_generate.py`, search for `path: /etc/netplan/new-config.yaml` and update the nameserver addresses if needed.
+If network errors still occur, check the `NOTE` comment in this same file.
+We assume the network bridge is called `br0`, otherwise in this file change all occurences into the name of your network bridge.